Shared Content Block:

 Goal 3: Prepare graduates to practice in rural and underserved areas.

-100% of students complete rotations in rural and underserved settings.
+Students complete rotations in rural and/or underserved settings.

 Goal 4: Maintain a student attrition rate that is below the national average.